str1ngth3ory/Bi--and-Tri--direction-A-search/README.md

 > **Hint:**
 > **The heapq module has been imported for you.
 Feel free to use it.**
-> **Each edge has an associated weight.**

 > **Hint 2:**
-> **The local tests provided test the correctness.
-To verify that your implementation consistently beats the naive implementation, you might want to test it with > more number of elements.**
+> **The local tests provided are used to test the correctness of your implementation of the Priority Queue.
+To verify that your implementation consistently beats the naive implementation, you might want to test it with a large number of elements.**

+> **Hint 3:**
+> **If you choose to use the heapq library, keep in mind that the queue will sort entries as a whole upon being enqueued, not just on the first element.
+This means you need to figure out a way to keep elements with the same priority in FIFO order.**

+> **Hint 4:**
+> **You may enqueue nodes however you like, but when your Priority Queue is tested, we feed node in the form (priority, value).**

 #### Warmup 2: BFS